huss-osman/devops-learning/05-docker/assignments/README.md

 These assignments bridge the gap between understanding containers and deploying real multi-service applications.

-By building and debugging Docker environments practically, they reinforce the workflows used in real DevOps and cloud environments.
+By building and debugging Docker environments practically, they reinforce the workflows commonly used across modern DevOps and cloud-native environments.